MayaviOff/beautiful-window-buttons/Readme.md

 - Saving your layout to a JSON file to use on another PC
 - Maybe something else!

+## How to install

+You can install it via gnome-shell-extensions, Extension manager or in manual way.

+### Manual Way

+You can install extension by following this simple steps:

+1. Clone the repo from github
+`git clone https://github.com/MayaviOff/beautiful-window-buttons ~/.local/share/gnome-shell/extensions/`
+2. Restart gnome shell (best way - reboot)
+3. Activate extension:
+`gnome-extensions enable beautiful-window-buttons@mayavi`

+If it doesn't work i recommend u to install this stuff using Gnome Extensions Manager

 ## Little Conclusion

 I hope that nobody will have the same problems I did,